getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

 As you can see, it's a quite a bit more complex than you'd probably want to author yourself, and you especially wouldn't want to repeat this code for each generator you use.
-So, a utility or library helper is definitely the way to go.
+So, a utility/library helper is definitely the way to go.
+Nevertheless, I encourage you to spend a few minutes studying that code listing to get a better sense of how to manage the promise+generator negotiation.

 How would you use `run(..)` with `*main()` in our *running* Ajax example?